AcalaNetwork/waffle-tutorials/hello-world/README.md

 ```

 The `describe` block will contain `before` and `after` action.
 The `before` action will assign
-`Signer` to the `wallet` variable, that we define in the begining of the block, and assign
+`Signer` to the `wallet` variable, that we define in the beginning of the block, and assign
 `Contract` instance to the `instance` variable that we also define in the beginning of the
 `describe` block.
 The `after` block will disconnect from the `provider`, severing the connection to
 the chain, after the test successfuly execute: